Classification: BRAF Kinase Inhibitor

 BRAF is a protein kinase that plays a role in regulating genes that are responsible for cell replication and survival.
-It is estimated that 50% of melanomas contain an abnormal form of BRAF (also called a mutation).
 This mutated form of BRAF promotes overgrowth of these cancer cells.
 Vemurafenib works by blocking the actions of the abnormal BRAF, inhibiting cell replication and potentially causing cell death.

 How to Take Vemurafenib

 Vemurafenib is given in a tablet form and taken twice a day.
 You will need to take several tablets to get the full dose.
 Vemurafenib tablets should be taken whole, with a glass of water, and should not be crushed, broken or chewed.
 They can be taken with or without food.
 If you miss a dose, you can take the dose up to 4 hours before the next scheduled dose.
 Do not take two doses at once to make up for a missed dose.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: grapefruit, grapefruit juice, verapamil, ketoconazole, rifampin, phenytoin, St. John’s wort, modafanil, and many others.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Because this medication only works in melanoma that has a specific BRAF mutation, called V600E, this abnormality must be tested for prior to starting the medication to identify patients appropriate for therapy.
 In order to test for mutated BRAF, a sample of the tumor is sent to a special laboratory that performs this test.

 Store your medication in the original, labeled container at room temperature and in a dry location (unless otherwise directed by your healthcare provider or pharmacist).
 This medication should not be stored in a pillbox.
 Keep containers out of reach of children and pets.